Samuel Marsden: Weapons trade and the Musket Wars

 Almost immediately, the fledging settlement at Rangihoua struggled to survive as the whites there had little that the Maori leaders wanted, except guns.
 Marsden had already given Hongi Hika a musket on his first trip to New Zealand, and the Europeans remaining at mission site found themselves having to compete with visiting whalers and merchants to provide weapons and ammunition in order to trade with the Maori for food and resources such as flax and timber.

 Marsden had experience of trading illicit items for profit at missionary sites under his direction.
 At Tahiti, his LMS missionaries traded rum and cheap firearms to the ruling warlord Pōmare II in return for pigs which were sold in Sydney for considerable profit.
 In 1816, Marsden's vessel, the Active, even carried several cannons to Tahiti which were traded for 126 hogs.

-Word of these activities reached Sydney in 1817, where the The Sydney Gazette published an article aimed at Marsden ridiculing his overt hypocrisy in providing weapons and alcohol for his own profit to people whose souls he was meant to be saving.
+Word of these activities reached Sydney in 1817, where The Sydney Gazette published an article aimed at Marsden ridiculing his overt hypocrisy in providing weapons and alcohol for his own profit to people whose souls he was meant to be saving.
 The article also raised issues around his poor treatment of Aboriginal Australians and his hoarding the books that were donated to him for the establishment a public library.
 Marsden countered by suing the Gazette and making a statement that weapons trade at the mission sites was forbidden.